openmoto/universal-dashboard-documentation/components/checkbox.md

 See [Event Handler Endpoints ](https://docs.universaldashboard.io/endpoints/event-handler-endpoints)for more information about how event handlers work.
 {% endhint %}

-To handle changes in the checkbox value, you can add a script block or `UDEndpoint` to the `-OnClick` parameter.
+To handle changes in the checkbox value, you can add a script block or `UDEndpoint` to the `-OnChange` parameter.

 ```text
 New-UDElement -Id "CheckboxState" -Tag "span"